api-platform/docs/core/filters.md

 }
 ```

-**Note: Filters on nested properties must still be enabled explicitly, in order to keep things sane**
+**Note: Filters on nested properties must still be enabled explicitly, in order to keep things sane.**

-Regardless of this option, filters can by applied on a property only if:
+Regardless of this option, filters can be applied on a property only if:

 * the property exists
 * the value is supported (ex: `asc` or `desc` for the order filters).